AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/internalLinkTypeChangePhoneNumber$Input.md

 Version of [internalLinkTypeChangePhoneNumber](internalLinkTypeChangePhoneNumber.md) for method parameters.

-The link is a link to the change phone number section of the app
+The link is a link to the change phone number section of the application

 ## Type declaration